Heat pump rebate – income qualified

 - For ductless systems, one indoor unit (head) must serve a main living area of the premises, including a family room, living room or open-concept kitchen/living room.

-- The heat pump must be installed by a licensed heating and cooling contractor with a GST number and a valid BC business license.
-Self-installations are not eligible.
+- The heat pump must be also installed by a licensed heating and cooling contractor with a GST number and a valid BC business license.
+Note: as of July 1, 2022, all air source heat pump installations must be completed by a Home Performance Contractor Network (HPCN) member.* Search for an HPCN member in your area.

 - Eligible heat pumps must be installed in accordance with the Heat Pump Best Practices Installation Guide for Existing Homes.

-Note: products with a maximum static pressure of less than 0.6” Water Column (WC) are considered mini- or multi-split systems.
+Note: heat pumps with a maximum static pressure of less than 0.6” Water Column (WC) are considered mini- or multi-split systems.

 How to apply